Ezekiel 30:11

 He and his people with him, the most ruthless of the nations, will be brought in to destroy the land.
 They will draw their swords against Egypt and fill the land with the slain.

-He and his army
+He and his people with him,

-the most ruthless of nations
+the most ruthless of the nations,

-will be brought in
+will be brought in to destroy the land.

 They will draw their swords against Egypt

-and fill the land with the slain
+and fill the land with the slain.

 Persons / Places / Events